An Aggressive Attorney Who Aims For The Best Results

 Some people believe that “buzzed” driving is still legal.
 While it is not illegal to drive with a BAC under 0.08 percent, you can still receive DWI charges if officers believe you are too impaired to drive at all.
 There are cases where someone with a legal BAC still gets convicted of a DWI.

-Let Our Attorney Defend Your Rights
+Let Our Georgetown DWI Attorney Defend Your Rights: Free Consultation

 If you are facing DWI charges, do not make the mistake of accepting the charges in a plea deal or hoping for a slap on the wrist for a first conviction.
 Let us build an aggressive defense to shield you from these charges.